 The Klee Foundation Board of Directors appreciates the hard work and efforts of the volunteers in our community.
-“In every organization, there are volunteers who work behind the scenes and who do not seek leadership positions or recognition, but their dedication and service is critical to the success of the organization,” said Patricia Ingraham, Klee Board Chair.
+“In every organization, there are volunteers who work behind the scenes and who do not seek leadership positions or recognition, but their dedication and service is critical to the success of the organization,” said Patricia Ingraham, Past Board Chair.

 Chris Julian, a longtime volunteer with the Tri-Cities Opera, received the Klee Foundation’s first Arthur Orr Award for Exemplary Volunteer Service during Klee’s annual reception for grantees at the Binghamton Club on November 8, 2017.

 Over more than half a century, Chris has held a variety of volunteer positions at TCO, developing a deep knowledge about and commitment to the organization.
 In recent years, he has served as a box office volunteer, helping at every performance.
-He has also become the opera company’s computer expert—maintaining all the computers and other hardware, enforcing consistent data backups, fixing problems on the web site, keeping the IT manual up to date and helping new colleagues learn the systems and practices they need to do their jobs.
+He has also become the opera company’s computer expert—maintaining all the computers and other hardware, enforcing consistent data backups, fixing problems on the website, keeping the IT manual up to date and helping new colleagues learn the systems and practices they need to do their jobs.

 Most recently, Chris played a major role in a project to migrate all of TCO’s data to a new IT platform.

 A modest individual, Chris is reluctant to toot his own horn.
 But Susan Ashbaker, General and Artistic Director of Tri-Cities Opera, sings his praises.
 “Chris Julian’s contributions to Tri-Cities Opera cannot be overstated,” she says.
-“His level of commitment and attention to detail remind us daily of why he is worthy of Klee’s recognition.”
+“His level of commitment and attention to detail reminds us daily of why he is worthy of Klee’s recognition.”